Compensation if your bank or building society goes bust

 - Your pension provider goes bust.
 The scheme only covers pensions regulated by the Financial Conduct Authority – you can see an overview of which schemes are and aren’t covered on The Pensions Advisory Service website.

 - You lost money because you got poor financial advice, or your financial services provider committed fraud.
-In this case, the scheme may cover you if the financial services provider is unable, or likely to be unable, to pay claims against it.
+In this case, the scheme might cover you if the financial services provider is unable, or likely to be unable, to pay claims against it.

 Protection of temporarily high balances

-It’s worth noting that depositors with temporary high balances may have protection under the FSCS for up to £1m, for up to six months from the date the account was first credited.
+It’s worth noting that depositors with temporary high balances might have protection under the FSCS for up to £1m, for up to six months from the date the account was first credited.
 Cover for temporary high balances is only available to individuals and not to companies.

 If, for example, you sell your home and as a result have an unusually high balance in your account, your balance might be protected if your bank goes bust, even it is higher than the £75,000 limit.